 My son and I participated in the Storm the Stars uphill race on Aspen Mountain ski area this past Saturday.
 The event was held at night, with headlamps, under a clear moonlit sky.
 It was incredible.
 We were mid-pack, and watched as this huge snake of 269 glimmering headlamps streamed up the mountain.
-Once sealed in my own pool of LED illuminated pain, it reminded me of an alpine start for some huge climb.
+Once sealed in my own pool of LED illuminated pain, I was reminded of an alpine start for some huge climb.

 Most people do this kind of racing in running shoes, many with traction attachments.
 The few the proud the brave (us and perhaps 20 others) use skis with skins.
 The climb is 2.5 miles and 3,267 vertical feet.